ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Additionally, I found that the forecasts for the tournament indicate that certain teams are more likely to advance to the later rounds of the tournament than others, based on their SPI and xG values, as well as their performance in previous matches.

-Overall, my exploratory data analysis provides valuable insights into the World Cup 2022 dataset, and lays the groundwork for further analysis and modeling to make predictions and forecasts for the tournament.
+Overall, my exploratory data analysis provides valuable insights into the World Cup 2022 dataset, and lays the groundwork for further analysis and modeling to make predictions and forecasts for the tournament.\

+---

-Luis' topic title here, have a link to your notebook
+Luis' topic title here, have a link to your notebook\

-Ada's topic title here, have a link to your notebook
+Ada's topic title here, have a link to your notebook\